derek-oshita/tamagotchi/README.md

 When the user hits the f key a fire ball is catuplulated at a target.
 (DONE)
 - Render a game in the browser (DONE)
 - Include separate HTML / CSS / JavaScript files (DONE)
-- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles (DONE)
-- Use JavaScript or jQuery for DOM manipulation
+- Use JavaScript or jQuery for DOM manipulation (DONE)
-- Deploy your game online, where the rest of the world can access it (we will show you how)
+- Deploy your game online, where the rest of the world can access it (we will show you how) (DONE)
 - Use semantic markup for HTML and CSS (adhere to best practices) (DONE)
-- Be reasonably complex
+- Be reasonably complex (DONE)

 // --- Specifications Checklist --- //

 - Create a repo for your tomagotchi pet (DONE)
-- make a commit after you finish each one of the following
+- make a commit after you finish each one of the following (DONE)
-- Create a Class (JS Class, look at your notes if your forget) for your tomagotchi
+- Create a Class (JS Class, look at your notes if your forget) for your tomagotchi (DONE)
 - Instatiate your Tomagotchi (DONE)
 - Display a character of your choice on the screen to represent your pet (DONE)
 - Display the following metrics for your pet: (DONE)